The Real Truth about Ephedrine & Ephedra

 Ephedra is not banned at all.
 There are many forms of ephedra still available.
 It’s easy to take a product and rule it unsafe, any product can be unsafe.
 Drinking too much water can lead to side effects, consuming too much caffeine can lead to side effects, taking too much of ANYTHING can lead to side effects – why single out ephedrine/ephedra?
 Alcohol destroys thousands, if not millions of lives every year, why not ban alcohol?
 What about tobacco?

 Most people fail to realize that clinical, peer reviewed studies exist that validate the safety and effectiveness of ephedrine/caffeine stacks.

 Actual Clinical proof:

 These are just a couple of examples of a pile of studies that can confirm the safety and effectiveness of the EC stack (Ephedrine & Caffeine) for weight loss.
 The bottom line is that although ephedrine is often presented in a controversial and negative light, it is a very diverse and effective product.
 Ephedrine is also the most popular over-the-counter asthma medication.
 It is a product that can help people lose weight, breathe better, and studies confirm its safety when used appropriately.

-Ephedrine and caffeine can still be purchased on the market in 2012, which is a good thing because 90% of the “fat burners” and “diet pills” available for sale are complete junk.
-The controversy surrounding ephedrine is often a media scapegoat – Back a few years ago creatine was actually under-fire as being a dangerous supplement, it was really quite silly.
+Ephedra diet pills can still be purchased on the market which is a good thing because 90% of the “fat burners” and “diet pills” available for sale are complete junk.
+The controversy surrounding ephedrine is often a media scapegoat – Back a few years ago it was creatine was actually under-fire as being a dangerous supplement, it was really quite silly.